 Love clear night skies full of stars?
 The sound of waves crashing against the shores one after another?
-Then camping on K’gari Fraser Island will suit you down to the (literal) ground.
-K’gari Fraser Island is home to an incredible array of wildlife, forests, beaches and more.
+Then camping on K’gari will suit you down to the (literal) ground.
+K’gari (Fraser Island) is home to an incredible array of wildlife, forests, beaches and more.
 You’ll never get bored and with all that stunning natural wonder, camping is the best way to experience it all.

 But it’s not just a case of turning up on the island with your tent and dreams of adventure.
-Camping on K’gari Fraser Island requires a bit of forward planning.
-Here are a few tips to set you on your way to a safe and memorable experience on World Heritage-listed K’gari Fraser Island.
+Fraser Island camping requires a bit of forward planning.
+Here are a few tips to set you on your way to a safe and memorable experience on World Heritage-listed K’gari,

-There is something to suit everyones style of camping on Fraser Island!
+There is something to suit everyones style of Fraser Island camping!

 The camp grounds and sites on K’gari Fraser Island vary from very basic beach camping on the sites that have no facilities but the best views, to National Park camp grounds with facilities such as toilets, showers and BBQ’s.

 You can check out the Queensland Parks and Forest website for a full list of camping zones and areas, and to help you make sense of it here is our

 A quick guide to camping spots on Fraser Island.